MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-overview.md

 - **Quality management**

-  This capability in Dynamics 365 Supply Chain Management provides a framework to capture nonconforming materials through product test.
+  This capability in Dynamics 365 Supply Chain Management provides a framework to capture nonconforming materials through product testing.
 Users can set the timing for when to generate a quality order for testing before materials are released for consumption.
 With the gathered data surrounding the item sampling or tests completed, results can assist with corrective action, should it be needed.

 - **Dynamics 365 Finance Invoice Capture**